firebelley/godot-export/README.md

 - `verbose` default `false`
   - If `true` will use the `--verbose` flag when exporting from Godot

-### Environment Variables
-Since this action creates releases and uploads the zip file assets, you will need to supply the `GITHUB_TOKEN` environment variable.
-For an example on how to do this, see the below [example workflow configuration](#example-configuration).
-This environment variable is not needed if you set `create_release` to `false`.

 ### Other Notes
 If no optional parameters are specified, unarchived exports will be located in `/home/runner/.local/share/godot/builds`.
 If `archive_ouput` is `true` then archives will by default be located in `/home/runner/.local/share/godot/dist`.
 If you set `relative_export_path` or `use_preset_export_path` then builds and archives will be placed in the path you configured.